ChuKhaLi/playwright-path/docs/resources/guides/access-guide.md

 This guide provides detailed information about accessing curated resources, including registration requirements, formats, time commitments, and any special considerations for learners.

+For a complete overview, refer to the [Master Resource Index](../master-resource-index.md).
+For quick lookups, see the [Resource Summary](../quick-reference/resource-summary.md) and [Cheat Sheet](../quick-reference/cheat-sheet.md).

 ## 🔑 Access Requirements Overview

 ### No Registration Required (18 resources)